 2.4 The Study Groups may establish subgroups necessary to facilitate the completion of their work.
 With the exception of Working Parties, introduced in § 2.5, the terms of reference and milestones of subgroups established during a Study Group meeting shall be reviewed and adjusted at each Study Group meeting as appropriate.

-2.5 The Study Groups will normally set up Working Parties to study the Questions assigned to the Study Group.
-Working Parties are understood to exist over an undefined period to answer Questions put before the Study Group.
-Each Working Party will study Questions and will prepare draft Recommendations and other texts for consideration by the Study Group.
-To limit the resource impact on the Radiocommunication Bureau, Member States, Sector Members and Associates, a Study Group shall establish by consensus and maintain only the minimum number of Working Parties, normally three or four Working Parties.2.6 A Study Group may also establish one or more Task Groups to which it may assign the studies of those urgent issues and the preparation of those urgent Recommendations that cannot reasonably be carried out by a Working Party; appropriate liaison between the work of a Task Group and the Working Parties may be required.
+2.5 The Study Groups will normally set up Working Parties to study the items of the work programme assigned to the Study Group.
+Working Parties are understood to exist over an undefined period to perform studies on technical, operational and procedural matters within the scope of the Study Group defined in Resolution ITU-R 4 and to answer Questions put before the Study Group.
+Each Working Party will prepare draft Recommendations and other texts for consideration by the Study Group.
+To limit the resource impact on the Radiocommunication Bureau, Member States, Sector Members,Associates and ITU-R Academia, a Study Group shall establish by consensus and maintain only the minimum number of Working Parties, normally three or four Working Parties.

+Reason: to explicitly clarify that a Working Party does not need a Question to perform studies on technical, operational and procedural matters within the scope of the Study Group (see also §3.3).

+2.6 A Study Group may also establish one or more Task Groups to which it may assign the studies of those urgent issues and the preparation of those urgent Recommendations that cannot reasonably be carried out by a Working Party; appropriate liaison between the work of a Task Group and the Working Parties may be required.
 Given the urgent nature of the issues that need to be assigned to a Task Group, deadlines will be established for the completion of the work of a Task Group, and the Task Group will be disbanded upon completion of the assigned work.

 2.7 Establishment of a Task Group shall be an action taken by a Study Group during its meeting and shall be the subject of a Decision.
 For each Task Group, the Study Group shall prepare a text listing: